DevTown/FilamentCalculator/README.md

 # FilamentCalculator

-This is a smale WebApp to calc the cost of a printed part with a 3D-Printer.
+This is a smale WebApp to calc the cost of a printed part for 3D-Printers.

+You can manage your filaments, manufacturer and more.

+The calculator is wrtitten in ASP.NET CORE 3.1 and uses Docker for its deployment.

 Exampl Docker-Compose: